HeZhang1994/gif-creator/README.md

 # Generating GIF from Static Images

-This is a **Python** implementation of generating GIF image from a collection of static images (e.g., PNG).
+This is a **Python** implementation for creating GIF image from a collection of static images (e.g., PNG).

 ### Functions